What are Mass Flow Meters?

 It is recommended to allow the thermal mass flow meter to warm-up in order to achieve high accuracy.
 Additionally, after the flow meter has been allowed to warm up, it is recommended to zero the instrument prior to use.

-Common applications for thermal mass flow meters include but are not limited to:
+Common applications for mass flow instruments include but are not limited to:

 Historically, leak testing of components was accomplished using bubble tests, rotameters, and pressure decay tests (pressure loss over time).
 With the introduction of the mass flow meter, leak testing with air was faster, more accurate, and cleaner than other methods.
-Thermal mass flow meters have become the clear choice for high-throughput automation and have proven their reliability to leak test automotive and aircraft components, respirators, valves, medical devices, filtration media, and even hard disk drive enclosures.
+This method has become the clear choice for high-throughput automation and have proven their reliability to leak test automotive and aircraft components, respirators, valves, medical devices, filtration media, and even hard disk drive enclosures.

-When industrial gas from a common source is used in large facilities such as factories, universities, national laboratories, and hospitals it is common to set up custody transfer mass flow meters.
-Mass flow meters used for custody transfer allow individual departments to monitor and be held accountable for their gas usage, as well as troubleshooting costly leaks and waste.
+When industrial gas from a common source is used in large facilities such as factories, universities, national laboratories, and hospitals, it is common to set up custody transfer flow meters.
+Flow meters used for custody transfer allow individual departments to monitor and be held accountable for their gas usage, as well as troubleshooting costly leaks and waste.

-The exceptional accuracy of mass flow meters is a key part of the environmental monitoring processes.
-Mass flow meters allow monitoring equipment to calculate contamination levels in real time and because mass flow meters measure molecular flow, compensation for changes in ambient conditions are not necessary.
+The exceptional accuracy of flow meters is a key part of the environmental monitoring processes.
+Flow meters allow monitoring equipment to calculate contamination levels in real time and because flow meters measure molecular flow, compensation for changes in ambient conditions are not necessary.

 What is a Mass Flow Controller?